EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.SolarSys.md

 ### celestial.SolarSys.moonecool

 Low-accuracy geocentric ecliptical coordinate of the Moon Package: celestial.SolarSys Description: Calculate low accuracy geocentric ecliptical coordinates of the Moon, referred to the mean equinox of date.
+Accuracy: in longitude and latitude ~1', distance ~50km